dougives/FrameMachine/README.md

 ## Problems
 I believe the system reduces into simple regression of differing parameters.
 I don't think it is suitable to regard it as a GA at all.
 The decisions made by the candidates in the trading task appeared to differ depending only on the length of samples taken, and z-score thresholds.
 This may explain why the system seemed to perform poorly when given the more qualitative input from the tweet sentiment task.

+Manually tuning the initial parameters was also tricky.
+There was a small window for chaos, otherwise the output data would be zeroed/oned out, or simply copies of the input.

 The algorithm was never implemented for GPGPU.
 As a result, my focus with Arbitrary pivoted towards researching methods of grammar induction and normalized semantic hashing.